mike-weiner/display-event-locations-tec/README.md

 = I have activated the plugin, but the tooltip still looks the same.
 Why does the tooltip not list the event's location? =

-Make sure that the plugin 'Add Event Venue to Full Calendar' is enabled in the backend.
-Once it is enabled and active, deactivate the plugin for 'The Events Calendar' or 'The Events Calendar Pro' and then re-enable it.
+Make sure that the plugin 'Display Event Locations for The Events Calendar' is enabled in the backend.
+Once it is enabled and active, deactivate the plugin for 'The Events Calendar' or 'The Events Calendar Pro' and then re-activate it.
 When you hover over an event on the month view, the tooltip should now display the event's location name.

 = Does this plugin display anything other than the name of the event's location? =